connectifi-co/connectors/README.md

 <img src="./images/launchAction-diagram.jpeg" alt="Launch Action Diagram" width="80%">

-### API Actions
+### Data/API Actions
-API Actions allow an application to leverage REST services to return data for an intent.
+Data/API Actions allow an application to leverage REST services to return data for an intent.
 The response data can then be used by the calling application without the need to launch another instance.
 For example, from a it's UI, an application can raise the *GetPrice* intent and the end user can choose the source they want to get pricing data from.
 On response, the application UI can be updated based on a standard context data format.
 The raising application didn't have to build bespoke integrations into each data source and it can let the end user choose their source based on their own preference.

 <img src="./images/apiAction-diagram.jpeg" alt="API Action Diagram" width="80%">

-# Using this Project

-## What's inside

-Connector implementations, written in Typescript, along with Serverless configurations for common cloud providers.
-Currently supported providers are:
- - AWS
- - Azure (TBD)

 ## Getting Started

+This project contains connector implementations, written in Typescript, along with Serverless configurations for common cloud providers.
+It's build using the connectifi SDK.

+### Setup

 The first step is to install the dependencies for this repo: